Korean People's Army: Ground Force

 The Korean People's Army Ground Force (KPAGF) is the main branch of the Korean People's Army responsible for land-based military operations.
 It is the de facto army of North Korea.

 Naval Force

-The Korean People's Army Naval Force (KPANF) is organized into two fleets (West Fleet and East Fleet, the latter being the larger of the two) which, owing to the limited range and general disrepair of their vessels, are not able to support each other, let alone meet for joint operations.
+The Korean People's Army Naval Force (KPANF) is organised into two fleets (West Fleet and East Fleet, the latter being the larger of the two) which, owing to the limited range and general disrepair of their vessels, are not able to support each other, let alone meet for joint operations.
 The East Fleet is headquartered at T'oejo-dong and the West Fleet at Nampho.
 A number of training, shipbuilding and maintenance units and a naval air wing report directly to Naval Command Headquarters at Pyongyang.